Skip to main content

 });

 If a user tries to retrieve this newly created event type they will get a not-found error.
-To give them access you need to give them an access token that explicity allows them to see event types with the feature flag set during creation.
+To give them access you need to give them an access token that explicitly allows them to see event types with the feature flag set during creation.

 const svix = new Svix("AUTH_TOKEN");